-From 2011 to 2013 he made debuts with the Concertgebouw Orchestra in Amsterdam, Berlin Philharmonic, the Cincinnati and Boston symphonies, New York Philharmonic, Filarmonica della Scala, and the Santa Cecilia Orchestra in Rome.
-With the RAI Orchestra he made tours to the Musikverein in Vienna, Munich, the Berlin Philharmonie, Cologne, Düsseldorf, Zurich, Basel, and Abu Dhabi.
-He made his San Francisco Symphony debut as a Shenson Young Artist in May 2013 and returned to lead the Orchestra in October 2014.
+Mr. Valčuha continued to expand his international commitments and from 2011 to 2013 he made debuts with the Concertgebouw Orchestra in Amsterdam, Berlin Philharmonic, the Cincinnati and Boston symphonies, New York Philharmonic, Filarmonica della Scala, and the Santa Cecilia Orchestra in Rome.
+With the RAI Orchestra he made tours to the Musikverein in Vienna, the Berlin Philharmonie, the Enescu Festival in Bucharest, and in the Abu Dhabi Classics series.
+He made his San Francisco Symphony debut, as a Shenson Young Artist, in May 2013.

-The 2014-15 season saw return engagements with the Cincinnati, Pittsburgh, and National symphonies, and the Los Angeles Philharmonic, as well as debuts with the Saint Louis Symphony, Orchestre Symphonique de Montréal, the Vienna Symphony, and the Konzerthaus Orchester Berlin.
-He also conducted Janáček´s Jenůfa at Teatro Comunale Bologna.
+Highlights of previous seasons include return engagements with the Cincinnati, Pittsburgh, and National symphonies, the WDR Symphony, NDR Hamburg Symphony, Philharmonia Orchestra, Swedish Radio Orchestra, Munich Philharmonic, and the Los Angeles Philharmonic, as well as debuts with the Saint Louis Symphony, Montreal Symphony, Vienna Symphony, Frankfurt Radio Symphony, and the Konzerthaus Orchester Berlin.
+He also conducted Madama Butterfly and The Love for Three Oranges at the Maggio Musicale in Florence, Turandot at Teatro di San Carlo in Naples and Jenůfa at Teatro Comunale Bologna.

-The current season marks his return to the New York Philharmonic and Pittsburgh Symphony in the US.
-In Europe he joins the Munich Philharmonic, Swedish Radio Orchestra, NDR Hamburg Symphony, Santa Cecilia Orchestra in Rome, Maggio Musicale in Florence, and the Budapest Opera, where he conducts Wagner’s Parsifal.
-In the summer he goes on a US tour with the New York Philharmonic.
+The 2015-16 season marked his return to the New York Philharmonic and Pittsburgh Symphony in the US and in Europe he joined the Munich and Czech philharmonics, Swedish Radio Orchestra, NDR Hamburg Symphony, Santa Cecilia Orchestra in Rome, Maggio Musicale in Florence, toured with the Bamberg Symphony and led Wagner’s Parsifal at Budapest Opera.

-Highlights of the 2016-17 season include his debut with the Chicago Symphony, and returns to the orchestras of Washington DC, Pittsburgh, Montreal, and Minnesota, and Orchestre de Paris and Orchestre National de France.
-He conducts the San Francisco Symphony in March 2017.
-Upcoming opera appearances include Gounod’s Faust in Florence, R. Strauss’s Elektra in Napoli, and Britten’s Peter Grimes in Bologna.
+Highlights of the 2016-17 season include his debut with the Chicago Symphony, and return engagements to the orchestras of Washington DC, Pittsburgh, Ottawa, Montreal, and Minnesota.
+In Europe, he leads the Orchestre de Paris and Orchestre National de France, the Frankfurt Radio Symphony and NDR Symphony in Germany, the Santa Cecilia Orchestra in Rome, Orchestra del Maggio Musicale Florence, and at the Bratislava Festival.
+Opera appearances this season include Tchaikovsky’s Pique Dame in Florence, R. Strauss’s Elektra in Naples, and Britten’s Peter Grimes in Bologna.